Susrobin21/Beginner_pyprojects/README.md

 6-> Random pass gen, which uses random and string module and some certain commands to generate a random password for the user, if he desires to generate random password
 It takes the password length and a yes or no input to generate the required password for the user

+7-> qrcode generator , let's you generate a qr code for a particular website based on the conditions given by inputting the website's url